ntno/aws-exam-prep/cloud-formation.md

 you can also install packages, files, services in a bootstrap scripts

 Ref Intrinsic Function

 - use to assign values to properties which are not available until runtime
+- if you input the logical ID of ec2:eip then the public ip is returned
 - can be used in:
   - resource properties
   - outputs